ElBaron86/Protein-Sequence-Classification-using-LSTM-with-Pytorch/README.md

 pip install -r requirements.txt
 ```

+## Data
+The data I used comes from https://www.uniprot.org/

 ## Usage

 #### 1 Ensure that you have your protein sequence data in an appropriate format.
 Each protein sequence should be represented as a character sequence (e.g., "AGTCCGTA...").
 If your data is in a different format, you will need to preprocess it before using it with this code.